linuxwhatelse/mapper/README.md

 ## Requirements
 What you need:
-* Python 3.4 and up
+* Python 2.7 or up

 ## Installation
 You have two options: